manhnt/manhnt.github.io/_posts/2016-08-15-opencv-loadimg-vs2015.md

 categories: opencv
 ---

-# OpenCV C++ - How to succesfully read image in Visual Studio 2015
+# OpenCV C++ - How to read image by OpenCV in Visual Studio 2015

 Recently I started to work with OpenCV again after along time not touching it (about 2 years and a half).
 One problem that block me is that my freaking super-simple code CAN NOT read an image successfully!